 Blackberry Compote is a lovely addition to breakfast or dessert.
-It's beautifully sweet and tart, which makes it a great accompaniment to a variety of other foods.
+It's beautifully sweet and tart, making it a great accompaniment to various other foods.
 This blackberry compote recipe could not be simpler!

 Compote is a fantastic addition to pancakes and oatmeal, amongst other food items.
 I am sure you have heard the term compote in one fashion or another, but, what is it exactly?

 What is Compote?

 Compote is fruit cooked in sugar syrup or sugar water.
 Compote originated back in medieval times.
 It was widely used throughout Europe.
 Most often associated with French cuisine, the term compote is French for mixture.

 In short, compote is a simple fruit sauce made with pieces of fruit (fresh or frozen) and sugar.
 Often, some form of liquid such as water or lemon juice is added.
 It is cooked briefly on the stovetop to thicken.